50 South Military Trail

 Q. My Landlord is threatening to evict me for not paying rent.
 But he refuses to repair several holes in the ceiling.
 What can I do?

-A. You may be able to withhold the rent if the landlord fails to do what the law or the lease requires.
+A. You may be able to withhold a portion of the rent if the landlord fails to do what the law or the lease requires.
 You must, however, announce your intention by certified mail at least seven days before the rent is due to allow time to remedy the problem.
-If the problem is not corrected within the seven days and you withhold the rent, the landlord may take you to court to collect it.
-Under these circumstances, you must pay the rent into the court registry pending the judge's determination of the case.
+If the problem is not corrected within the seven days and you withhold a portion of the rent, the landlord may take you to court to collect it.
+Maintain the money being withheld in a safe place and readily available should you be required to pay the rent into the court registry pending the judge's determination of the case.

 Q. Can a landlord raise the rent to whatever he wants?